AHartNtkn/AHartNtkn.github.io/_posts/2021-09-05-Differential-Forms-of-Lambda-Expressions.md

 = λf. λ𝕕f. λg. λ𝕕g. λx. λ𝕕x. 𝕕f(x, 𝕕x, g(x), 𝕕g(x, 𝕕x))
 ```

-Neat.
+Neat!
 But, it's worth noting that we don't really get a derivative out of this.
 Remember, the derivative is a coefficient of a differential form as part of a linear combination.
 We don't get linear combinations here since we don't even have addition.
 Well, that's not entirely true.
 In the `𝕕(λx. λy. x)` case, for example, we can interpret `𝕕x` as `1 𝕕x + 0 𝕕y`, and read, entirely correct, derivatives from that.
 But that's pretty loosey-goosey and we definitely can't do that in more realistic scenarios.

 The main utility of differential programming is the ability to use gradient descent to do a form of program synthesis.
 This gives us a differential form in computationally generic domains and a derivative in some discrete domains.
 However, this doesn't give any obvious discrete form of gradient descent.
 I suspect such a thing does exist, but this doesn't make such a thing clear.
 I may be wrong though and we might need to seek out a special case of what I've presented here where continuity persists.
 Something like quasi-Borel spaces which have already been used for higher-order probabilistic programming.